 Side decks are optional customized decks of cards separate from, and in addition to, your normal game deck.
-Each side deck is shuffled and placed face down on the table, then activated during the doorway seed phase by a Doorway card.
-This Doorway card is placed face up on the side deck and counts toward your 30-seed card maximum.
-(The cards in the side deck do not count as seed cards.)
+Each side deck is shuffled and placed face down on the table, then activated during the doorway seed phase by a Doorway card placed face up on the side deck.
+(This card counts toward your 30-seed card maximum; the cards in the side deck are not seed cards.)

-The three types of side decks are the Q-Continuum, Q's Tent and Battle Bridge side decks.
-You may use one, two or all three of these side decks in the same game if you like, but you may have only one side deck of each type in play.
+The four types of side decks are the Q-Continuum, Q's Tent, Battle Bridge, and Tribble side decks.
+You may use any or all of these side decks in the same game if you like, but you may have only one side deck of each type in play.